 Private Health Insurance pays for healthcare treatment in private medical facilities.
-The scope of the cover provided can vary considerably depending on what options you select.
+The cover provided can vary considerably depending on the options you select.

 Most plans will cover inpatient treatment in full which means that your employees would be covered for treatment, testing and consultations where a hospital bed is required either overnight or just for the day.